Grumblesaur/TemperatureAnalyzerProject/StyleGuide.md

 going to, in some respects, mirror the styles evident in Java's API and
 many example programs.

-## 1050 : Tabulation
+## 1050 : Tabulation & Spacing
 Use tabs when indenting code.
 If you're formatting comments or Javadoc
 strings, then you can use spaces to line things up.

+Operators should be separated from their operands by a space.
+Butting plus
+signs and the like up against literals and variables makes things difficult
+to read.
+If you want part of an expression to be grouped together, use
+parentheses.

 ## 1100 : API Resources
 When declaring part of the API as being in a source file's namespace, or